xchrisbailey/chrisbaileydev_v2/content/posts/java-objectinputstream-invalid-type.md

   - 'java'
 ---

-While using `java•ObjectInputStream` and `java•ObjectOutputStream` together for a class project I continually ran into `java•java objectinputstream invalid type code: ac` which was becoming endlessly annoying.
+While using `ObjectInputStream` and `ObjectOutputStream` together for a class project I continually ran into `java objectinputstream invalid type code: ac` which was becoming endlessly annoying.
 Initially, I was attempting to use try-with-resources blocks to limit my need for finally catches, but this proved to be the main culprit in my issue.

 ```java
 public static void main(String[] args) {